On the ride of your life at the India Bike Week

-Hot bikes, vintage wheels and enthusiastic bikers made the recently-concluded India Bike Week.
+Hot bikes, vintage wheels and enthusiastic bikers made the recently-concluded India Bike Week, India's largest biking festival in Goa.
 J Sayed witnesses the highs

 We are at the second largest two-wheeler market of the world.
 Yet, until recently, an event such as the India Bike Week (IBW), was nothing more than a distant dream for petrol-heads of our country.